somhi/PCXT_DeMiSTify/README.md

 ## Key features

 * 8088 CPU with these speed settings: 4.77 MHz, 7.16 MHz, 9.54 MHz cycle accurate, and PC/AT 286 at 3.5MHz equivalent (max. speed)

 * BIOS selectable (Tandy 1000 / PCXT).
 Compatible BIOS selection (IBM5160, Yuko ST, pcxt31, Tandy, micro8088, XT-IDE, ...)

 * XT-IDE support

 * Support for IBM Tandy 1000

 * Support for IBM PCXT 5160 and clones

 * Main memory 640Kb + 384Kb UMB memory

 * EMS memory up to 2Mb

 * Video modes (VGA or RGB 15 kHz)
   * Tandy graphics with 128Kb of shared VRAM  (not available on all ports due to BRAM resources)
   * CGA graphics 32kB VRAM
   * MDA monochrome
   * Composite (real) video output

 * Audio: Adlib, Tandy, Game Blaster, Speaker

 * Joystick support

-* Mouse support into COM2 serial port, this works like any Microsoft mouse. you just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2
+* Mouse support into COM2 serial port, this works like any Microsoft mouse.
+You just need a driver to configure it, like CTMOUSE 1.9 (available into hdd folder), with the command CTMOUSE /s2

-## Quick Start (DeMiSTified ports)

-* Download and uncompress [hd_image.zip](https://github.com/MiSTer-devel/PCXT_MiSTer/raw/main/games/PCXT/hd_image.zip)  on your host system.
-It contains a [freedos](http://www.freedos.org/ ) image
-* Load the OS image with [Serdrive](SW/ ) as explained below at Mounting the disk image section
-* Prepare an SD card for your FPGA with a PCXT folder containing the BIOS  (see ROM instructions below)
-* Upload bitstream file into your FPGA
-* Press F12 on your keyboard to access the OSD and select options:
-  * Model: IBM PCXT
-  * CPU Speed: 4.77MHz for better compatibility (PC/AT 3.5MHz for max. speed)
-  * BIOS > PCXT BIOS > browse to the SD folder and choose pcxt_pcxt31.rom or any other ROM

-NOTE: If you leave the BIOS files into the root of the SD card with the following names, they will be loaded automatically after the splash screen:

-* PCXT.ROM  for the PCXT BIOS
-* TANDY.ROM for the TANDY 1000 BIOS
-* XTIDE.ROM for the XT-IDE BIOS needed to load the OS

-## Quick Start (MiST ports)
+## Quick Start

-* Download and uncompress [hd_image.zip](https://github.com/MiSTer-devel/PCXT_MiSTer/raw/main/games/PCXT/hd_image.zip)  on your host system.
-It contains a [freedos](http://www.freedos.org/ ) image
+* Download and uncompress [hd_image.zip](https://github.com/MiSTer-devel/PCXT_MiSTer/raw/main/games/PCXT/hd_image.zip)  on your host system (it contains a [freedos](http://www.freedos.org/ ) image)
-* Prepare an SD card for your FPGA with the previous image file at root renamed to PCXT.HD0.
-Create also a PCXT folder containing all the BIOSes  (see ROM instructions below).
+* Prepare an SD card for your FPGA
+  * MiST ports: rename previous image to PCXT.HD0 (primary IDE).
 Secondary IDE disk will be loaded if PCXT.HD1 file is present.
+  * DeMiSTify ports: rename previous image with extension .VHD
+  * Create also a PCXT folder containing all the BIOSes  (see ROM instructions below).

-* Press F12 on your keyboard to access the OSD and select options:
+* Load (or flash) PCXT core with the SD card inserted and press F12 on your keyboard to access the OSD to select options:
-  * Model: IBM PCXT
+  * Model:  IBM PCXT (Note: for Tandy is needed to generate the Tandy BIOS first)
   * CPU Speed: 4.77MHz for better compatibility (PC/AT 3.5MHz for max. speed)
-  * BIOS > PCXT BIOS > browse to the SD folder and choose pcxt_pcxt31.rom or any other ROM
+  * BIOS > PCXT BIOS > browse to the BIOS folder and choose e.g. pcxt_pcxt31.rom.
+For automatic load of BIOSes read section below.
+  * Mount IDE: only for DeMiSTify ports select in OSD the VHD image for primary IDE HD and Reset core
+* To load floppies it is only possible with an USB serial cable connected to your Host computer using [Serdrive](SW/ ) as explained below at Mounting the disk image section.
+With this method it is possible to load HD images also.
+Press ALT key during boot to detect the COM drives.

+## BIOS instructions

+BIOSes can be selected in the BIOS section of the OSD menu.
+After selecting each BIOS a reset is done.

-NOTE: If you leave the BIOS files into the root of the SD card with the following names, they will be loaded automatically after the splash screen:
+Automatically load of BIOS is possible by leaving the BIOS files into the root of the SD card with the following names:

-* PCXT.ROM and PCXT.R01 for the PCXT BIOS (2 files duplicated)
-* PCXT.R02 for the TANDY BIOS
+* MiST ports: PCXT.ROM and PCXT.R01 for the PCXT BIOS (2 files duplicated), PCXT.R02 for the TANDY BIOS, PCXT.R03 for the XT-IDE BIOS (needed to load the OS).
+Note: micro8088 BIOS does nos work well with MiST ports

-* PCXT.R03 for the XT-IDE BIOS needed to load the OS
+* DeMiSTify ports: PCXT.ROM  for the PCXT BIOS, TANDY.ROM for the TANDY 1000 BIOS, XTIDE.ROM for the XT-IDE BIOS (needed to load the OS)

-ROM not working with MiST IDE:

-* micro8088 hungs during OS boot

-## ROM Instructions

-ROMs should be provided initially from the BIOS section of the OSD menu, then it is only necessary to indicate the computer model and reset, on subsequent boots of the core, it is no longer necessary to provide them, unless we want to use others.

 ROMs provided in SW/ROMs folder:

 * SW/ROMs  are used for ports with HD IDE implementation (Serdrive is also possible to be used if you press the ALT key during boot to load other images or floppies)
 * SW/ROMs/XT-IDE_COM are used for ports using serdrive to load images from serial cable (no need to press ALT key)
 * SW/ROMs/BASICA  updated with the "Full Operation Mode" option enabled, it is now compatible with the BASICA application and some other Tandy 1000 software that might be incompatible with this mode disabled.
-Thanks akeley for investigating this problem.

 Scripts incorporated to generate other BIOSes: